getsentry/sentry/src/sentry/api/endpoints/notifications/notification_actions.md

 # Notification Actions

 ## Background

 Notification Actions are meant to be a generic abstraction of the actions we fire when alert rules go off.
-In fact the structure of the model for `NotificationAction` was abstracted from `AlertRuleTriggerAction` but is intentionally unrelated to issues/events/incidents.
+The structure of the model for `NotificationAction` was abstracted from `AlertRuleTriggerAction` but decouples it from issues/events/incidents.
-Instead, they are meant to help new features of Sentry fire notifications to integrations instead of through personal notifications.
-You can think of these as organization notifications, which can be configured across the whole organization/project, rather than per recipient.
+Instead, they are meant to help send notifications to third-party integrations rather than individual channels such as email, or personal notifications settings.
+These notifications can be configured across the whole organization/project, rather than per recipient.
+It was originally designed for Spike Protection, but should be generic enough to apply to any other part of Sentry.

 Some examples of possible notification actions:
 - Receiving audit log entries to a slack channel
 - Creating jira tickets from new user feedback items
 - Triggering a GitHub notification whenever a release is created in Sentry
-- Quota notifications or billing updates to
+- Sending quota notifications or billing updates to a specific non-user email
 - Project notifications send to a slack channel instead of the teams/members

 ## How they work